Select Page

 In a large bowl, combine the warm water, honey and yeast until slightly creamy looking.
 Stir in the oil.
 Add the vital wheat gluten, flour and salt and mix until combined.
 Initially the dough may look dry but as you mix it, it will become sticky.
 Use your hands instead of a spatula, if desired, to combine the ingredients.
 Cover bowl with plastic wrap and allow to rise for 12-15 hours or until the dough has doubled.

 Remove the dough from the bowl.
 Transfer the dough to a floured surface.
 Carefully shape into a round loaf.
 Lightly dust the top of the loaf with flour.
-Line a colander with parchment paper then place the loaf seam side up.
+Using a banneton basket or a colander lined with parchment paper place the loaf seam side up.
 Cover with a tea or kitchen towel.
 Allow the dough to rise at room temperature for 30 minutes.

 While the loaf is rising, preheat the oven to 475° F. Place the dutch oven with the lid on inside the oven for at least 30 minutes.